code-simple/typescript-expressJs-postgreSQL-boilerplate/README.md

    - Git hooks: with husky and lint-staged

 7. #### EMAIL SERVICE

    - Nodemailer configured
    - EJS a powerful tool to use email templates.
      Note : use `<%= variable %>` inside template to replace Dynamic fields.
 E.g you want to greet new regisration just replace dummy email with `<%= email %>` in template

+8. #### FILE UPLOADS TO AMAZON S3

+   - Users can upload various file types (images, videos, or documents) to **Amazon S3** for secure and scalable storage.
+   - The app ensures high availability, reliability, and cost-effective storage solutions for all uploaded files.

+9. #### API VERSIONING

+   - The API supports **versioning** to maintain backward compatibility across releases.
+   - Currently, the API uses the `/v1` prefix for version 1 of the routes (e.g., `/v1/users`, `/v1/auth/login`).
+   - Versioning ensures smooth updates without breaking existing functionality for users on older API versions.

+10. #### PRECISE ERROR HANDLING

+    - The app has a **global error handler** that handles both operational and uncaught errors.
+    - **Operational Errors**: User-related issues (e.g., bad input, unauthorized access) are handled with clear error messages and appropriate HTTP status codes.
+    - **Uncaught Errors**: Unhandled exceptions and rejections are caught to prevent the app from crashing.
+Errors are returned in a structured format for easy debugging.

+11. #### ROLE-BASED ACCESS CONTROL (RBAC)

+- **RBAC** is implemented to manage permissions based on user roles (e.g., **admin**, **user**, **moderator**).
+- Each route and resource is protected based on the user's assigned role, ensuring secure access control to sensitive actions and data.